 In this FAQ, we’ll give you the general details on macOS Catalina: When it will be release, what Macs are compatible, etc. We’ll add more details to this article as they become available.

 When will macOS Catalina be released?

 How can I get macOS Catalina?

-Apple will make macOS Catalina available through the Mac App Store.
-The download will probably be several gigabytes in size, and the installation will take several minutes, so use a reliable internet connection and be prepare to not be able to use you Mac for anything else other than the installation.
+Apple makes macOS Catalina available through the Mac App Store.
+The download will be several gigabytes in size, and the installation will take several minutes, so use a reliable internet connection and be prepare to not be able to use you Mac for anything else other than the installation.

 Updates to Catalina will happen through the Software Update system preference.

 If you are a DJ, you should not upgrade to Catalina yet.
 According to a report by The Verge, Apple confirmed that DJ apps will not work on Catalina, because Apple dropped XML file support in the Music app.
 XML files are used by DJ apps to help organize music libraries.
 In Catalina, the Music app uses a new library format.

 Officially, it’s macOS 10.15 Catalina.